Paclitaxel Protein-Bound (pak-li-TAX-el PROE-teen - bownd)

 - Missed dose:This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using cimetidine (Tagamet®), fluoxetine (Prozac®), gemfibrozil (Lopid®), rifampicin (Rifadin®, Rimactane®), verapamil (Calan®), medicine to treat an infection (such as erythromycin, itraconazole, ketoconazole, voriconazole, Nizoral®), medicine to treat HIV infection (such as efavirenz, indinavir, nelfinavir, nevirapine, ritonavir, saquinavir, Atripla®, Norvir®), or medicine to treat seizures (such as carbamazepine, phenytoin, Dilantin®, Tegretol®).
+- Some foods and medicines can affect how paclitaxel works.
+Tell your doctor if you are using cimetidine, fluoxetine, gemfibrozil, rifampicin, verapamil, medicine to treat an infection (such as erythromycin, ketoconazole), medicine to treat HIV infection (such as efavirenz, indinavir, nelfinavir, nevirapine, ritonavir, saquinavir), or medicine to treat seizures (such as carbamazepine, phenytoin).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, kidney disease, or neuropathy or other nerve problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease or an infection.

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Avoid people who are ill, and wash your hands often.
 Brush and floss your teeth gently, do not play rough sports, and be careful with sharp objects.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.